odedia/examples/multi-tenancy/README.md

 ![image](images/nad.png)

-2. Validate tenant isolation: at first user nora1@demo.io should not see any instances in organization sac-norad2, but after adding nora1@demo.io to sac-norad2, nora1@demo.io can see all the instances in sac-norad2 that nora2@demo.io can see.
+2. Validate tenant isolation by running the command below.
+At first user nora1@demo.io cannot see the organization sac-norad2 nor any instances in it, but after adding nora1@demo.io to sac-norad2, nora1@demo.io can see all the instances in sac-norad2 that nora2@demo.io can see.

 ```
 yarn test